-Continuing with my journals on stress, illness can be a major contribution of stress.
-Being told that you or a loved one has an illness that may or may not be life threatening can bring fear and uncertainty into the equation.
+Illness can be a major contribution of stress.
+Being told your loved one has an illness that may be life threatening can bring fear and uncertainty into the equation.

-For my mother, dealing with her illness must have brought about uncertainty and stress for her.
+Years on, I have autism and that is the reason why.
+For my mum dealing with her illness must have brought about uncertainty and stress for her.
 With a terminal illness, the obvious challenges are the physical pain and tiredness that come with the illness.
 Then there are the feelings of despondency, as the illness changes our appearance physically.

-I know my mother coped even less when her appearance began to change.
-Although her friends understood she was ill, my mother didn’t cope well with that.
-She was losing control of her looks, her positive self-image disappeared.
+I know my mum coped even less when her appearance began to change.
+Although her friends understood why her appearance would change, my mum didn’t cope well with the concept of her friends seeing her.
+For her it was about losing control of her looks, her positive self-image would disappear.
 She became more isolated and eventually she withdrew from seeing friends.

 Life changing experiences such as illness can bring about a loss of control and anxiety by association.
 Worries about the financial implications and not being able to work, bring about more stress.
 Stress brought about through illness can lead to anger, frustration and in some cases depression.